codacy/codacy-analysis-cli/README.md

 > ⚠️ **Legacy Component Warning**
-> This component is part of our **classic/legacy** implementation and is no longer actively maintained.
+> This component is part of our **classic/legacy** implementation is no longer actively maintained for local analysis; please use the [new Codacy CLI v2 instead](https://github.com/codacy/codacy-cli-v2/).
-> For the latest features, updates, and ongoing support, please use the [new Codacy CLI v2 here](https://github.com/codacy/codacy-cli-v2/).
+> For uploading results to Codacy, use this CLI.

 # Codacy Analysis CLI